booth-w/qbittorrent-nord-theme/README.md

 The theme can be installed by downloading the `nord.qbtheme` file from the [releases page](https://github.com/booth-w/qbittorrent-nord-theme/releases) and importing it into qBittorrent.

-The qbtheme file can also be compiled with `rcc nord.qrc -o nord.qbtheme --binary`.
+The qbtheme file can also be compiled with `rcc src/nord.qrc -o nord.qbtheme --binary`.

 In qBittorrent, go to `Tools` -> `Preferences` -> `Behaviour` -> `Interface` -> `UI Theme file` and select the `nord.qbtheme` file.